hanfeisun/localAgent/README.md

 - Requires iTerm2 for code execution
 - Generated code is saved in the `/tmp` directory
 - Output is captured and displayed in real-time

+## Contributing

+Feel free to open issues or submit pull requests if you have suggestions for improvements.

+## License

+This project is open source and available under the MIT License.

 ## Attribution